 The University has negotiated pricing discounts and other benefits with a number of travel suppliers including hotels, airlines, car rental agencies, taxi services, and more.
 Visit the University's travel page for more information and a full list of suppliers.

 If you would like to rent a vehicle for your trip, ODUS groups must schedule an ODUS Payment appointment to reserve the vehicle(s).

 - Per University policy, all students who rent vehicles to transport other students on University (i.e., student organization) business must successfully complete driver certification.
 This includes an online test, registration with the Department of Public Safety, and a road test.

 - Only van-certified students may operate vehicles.
 At no point during your travel should an uncertified student drive.

 Traveling by Plane or Train

 ODUS groups have several options for booking plane or train tickets:

-- For large groups or elaborate trips, you may contact the University's travel program coordinator, Susan Godfrey or the University's travel agency, Carlson Wagonlit
+- For large groups or elaborate trips, you must contact your ODUS program coordinator, who will authorize group travel with the University's travel agency, World Travel.

-- For smaller groups or simpler trips, you may use the ODUS WASS calendar to make an appointment to book your tickets using the ODUS credit card
+- For smaller groups or simpler trips, you may use the ODUS Payment Appointment to make an appointment to book your tickets using the ODUS credit card

 Registering Student Organization Travel